noobshubham/ExMovieApp/README.md

 # ExMovieApp

 ## Disclaimer
-ExMovieApp is developed with the intension of using this tool only for educational purpose.
+ExMovieApp is developed with the intension of using this app only for educational purpose.